Is Brandless Legit?

 I’m no oatmeal snob, but Brandless’s steel cut oatmeal is awesome.
 It’s quick cooking too, so you don’t have to spend 10 minutes staring at a pot on the stove.
 This one is a surefire buy if you shop Brandless.
 Also, the little guy couldn’t get enough of it!

 Pens are a far cry from puffed potato things and fancy oatmeal.
 Brandless really does sell a little bit of everything.
+While most Brandless reviews focus on food, I felt their office items deserved some recognition.

 The Brandless Black Gel Pens come in a pack of four for the price of, you guessed it, $3.
 They’re nothing to write home about as far as appearances go, but they do write well and last a decent amount of time.
 I was also pleasantly surprised with how defined the lines were when writing with them.